MESAHub/mesa/docs/source/faq.rst

    git lfs pull

-If you are checking out MESA on a network file system you may find setting a short delay duirng the install step to give time for the files transfered by git lfs to properly sync.
+If you are checking out MESA on a network file system you may find setting a short delay during the install step to give time for the files transferred by git lfs to properly sync.

 ::